-The strands will be begin in January, running in order all year long.
-Sign up for any combination of strands, but the College Access Coach title will only be given to participants that complete all five strands.
-The course is $875, or $175 a strand.
-Districts or organizations, who would like to register 20 or more participants per strand, will receive a discount and should contact the Ayers Institute directly to register.
+The strands are run for groups of 12 or more people, based on an agreed upon schedule.
+Any combination of strands can be taken, but the College Access Coach designation will only be given to participants that complete all five strands.
+The course is $875, or $175 per strand.
+Districts or organizations who would like to register 20 or more participants per strand will receive a discount and should contact the Ayers Institute directly to register.

 TASL credit is available for all strands.
 Graduate credit is also available upon the completion of all five strands.
 Three graduate credit hours from Lipscomb University can be transcripted for an additional charge of $125, or $1000 total.
 Please contact the Ayers Institute directly to complete this process.

 This course is made available through a partnership with the Tennessee College Access & Success Network (TCASN).